Wiki · Concept · Last reviewed June 25, 2026

 Definition

-A GAN is a framework for learning a data-generating process without directly specifying all the rules of generation.
+A GAN is a training framework and objective for learning a data-generating process without directly specifying all the rules of generation.
+It is not a single product, model size, interface, or media label.
 The generator maps random noise, labels, or other conditioning inputs into synthetic outputs.
 The discriminator receives both real examples and generated examples, then learns to classify which is which.

 The original 2014 paper by Ian Goodfellow, Jean Pouget-Abadie, Mehdi Mirza, Bing Xu, David Warde-Farley, Sherjil Ozair, Aaron Courville, and Yoshua Bengio described the method as a minimax two-player game.
 In the idealized version, the generator improves until the discriminator can no longer reliably tell generated samples from the training distribution.

 GANs became especially influential in image synthesis, face generation, image-to-image translation, super-resolution, data augmentation, and early deepfake workflows.
-They are not the only generative model family, and diffusion models later displaced GANs in many text-to-image systems, but GANs remain a foundational architecture for understanding synthetic media.
+They are not the only generative model family, and diffusion models later displaced GANs in many text-to-image systems, but GANs remain a foundational architecture for understanding synthetic media, adversarial loss design, and the history of automated visual realism.

 Training Mechanism